 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
 This Code will refer to that person or team as the 'complaints officer'.
 This role may be in addition to other duties.
 Yes Reporting to the CEO, PRHA's Housing Services Manager (HSM) is the person responsible for complaints administration.
+By the summer of 2025 PRHA will have appointed a part-time Executive Assistant to support the business collect data including complaints and expressions of dissatisfaction data.
 4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
 They must also have the authority and autonomy to act to resolve disputes promptly and fairly.
 Yes The HSM has autonomy to make some decisions.
 The HSM works closely with colleagues when handling complaints.
+PRHA's operating culture is empower staff to make decisions.
+This is an important component to delivering excellent services.
 4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
 All relevant staff must be suitably trained in the importance of complaint handling.
 It is important that complaints are seen as a core service and must be resourced to handle complaints effectively Yes Complaints and learning from complaints are standing items at board meetings, one to one meetings and are included team meetings.
+PRHA has a low level of complaints nevertheless the complaints and tenant feedback have been standing agenda items since 2018.